-Alternatively, you can apply outgoing payments manually in the Payment Journal window or from the related vendor or employee ledger entries.
+Alternatively, you can apply outgoing payments manually on the Payment Journal page or from the related vendor or employee ledger entries.

 The following table describes a sequence of tasks within accounts payable, with links to the topics that describe them.

 |Generate due vendor payments or employee reimbursements, prepare check payments, and export payments to a bank file when posting.

 |Apply vendor payments automatically to unpaid purchase invoices by importing a bank statement file.